Blissfulbritt

 This hotel also had the nicest communal showers I have ever seen in all my years of travel.
 I paid more to have a private shower, but had I been alone I would have gone for the cheaper room and used these communal showers.

-First up: Icicle Ridge Trail – a five and a half mile round trip hike, with an elevation gain of 1870′.
-I haven’t don’t many hikes lately with elevation, and despite the fatigue I had, the view at the top was well worth the climb.
-This trail is popular for its wildflowers, and its close proximity to the city center.
-We saw a total of around nine people the entire two hours it took to hike, and for a popular hike I would call that a win.
+First up: Icicle Ridge Trail – a five and a half mile round trip hike, with an elevation gain of 1870 feet.
+I haven’t don’t many hikes lately with elevation, and despite the fatigue I had the view at the top was well worth the climb.
+This trail is popular for its wildflowers, and it’s close proximity to the city center.
+We saw a total of around nine people the entire two hours it took to hike, and for a popular hike I would call that win.

 And just like that, the quick and somewhat last minute trip to Leavenworth had come to an end.
 I plan to revisit again this summer, hopefully with more hikes and more nostalgia.
 I had been to Leavenworth before, and I knew I would want to revisit after living in Bavaria, but I had no idea how connected I would feel to this tiny town this time around.